bingeli1212/nitrile-preview/doc/DOC-diagram.md

 asterisk, and the division operator is the slash character.

 It provides a list of built-in functions such as 'ln' and 'sqrt'.
-It also recognizes user defined functions which are created by a previous 'fn' command.
+It also recognizes user defined functions which are created by a previous "fn" command.
 It supports operator precedence of multiplication and division over addition and subtraction, and recognizes parentheses for grouping.
 It also recognizes a number that is in the form of a scientific notation such as '2e5' or '2e-5'.